cyxigo/todo/README.md

-# todo
+# Todo

 Todo application in Solid.js and TypeScript